Builders at work in the bamboo bicycle workshop

 Join in

-Every bamboo bike built is a skill learned, a confidence gained, and a pathway opened.
+Every bike built is a skill learned and a way forward.

 In the workshop